ruzafa8/SmartBuilding/proximitySensorAE/readme.md

 [back](https://github.com/ruzafa8/SmartBuilding)
 # Proximity Sensor AE
 ## Description
-Is the proximity sensor that detects if there is a car that wants to enter through the parking door, if it detects, it notifies the camera to take a picture of the front of the car.
+Is the proximity sensor that detects if there is a car that wants to enter through the parking door, if it detects something, it notifies the camera to take a picture of the front of the car.

 # How to deploy it